2021 Würzburg stabbing: Perpetrator

-The suspect was identified as Abdirahman Jibril Ali (Cabdiraxmaan Jibriil Cali; عبد الرحمن جبريل علي).
+In accordance with German privacy laws, the perpetrator was identified as Abdirahman Jibril A. with the press department of Landgericht Würzburg identifying him as Jibril Ali during his trial.
 Born in Mogadishu, he arrived in Italy as an asylum seeker in early 2015 and moved to Germany in May 2015.
 He was generally reported to be 24 years old with the birth year 1997.
 In custody and at his later trial, Jibril Ali stated that he was born in December 1989, making him 31 years old at the time of the attack.

 Jibril Ali filed for asylum in Germany on 21 May 2015, reasoning in his request in Chemnitz that he had fled due to threats by Al-Shabaab, claiming to have foiled a hand grenade attack.
 The application was denied, but he received subsidiary protection due to his claim of prosecution in Somalia.
 He lived in Saxony as a regular resident from 2015 until 2019.

 Jibril Ali was first arrested by law enforcement in late 2015, when he was accused of attacking another resident at his refugeee accommodation with a knife.
 Since both he and the other man involved had light cuts and provided contradictory testimony, assault charges were dropped.

 In August 2018, Jibril Ali and an Afghan friend reported that they were attacked by neo-Nazis in Chemnitz.
 The men claimed that a group of masked individuals beat and slashed at them and that they might have been associated with a right-wing protest that took place at the crime scene earlier that day.
 Jibril Ali had injuries consistent with the described assault, but no suspects were ever arrested.